Disciplinas-FEEC/IA901-2023S1/projetos/Segmentacao_de_paineis_solares_utilizando_imagens_de_satelite/readme.md

 The methodology of the project adopted so far (as of May 22, 2023) involved the use of an annotated dataset provided in a scientific article and convolutional networks (U-Net, Resnet) for solar panel segmentation.
 Convolutional networks are used to learn filters that result in the desired segmentation.

 Thus, a mini U-Net was trained from scratch, and its performance was evaluated on the Google dataset.
 On the other hand, a pre-trained Resnet 50 underwent a fine-tuning process using the Google dataset to segment the solar panels.
 The Resnet50 was also tested with the IGN images.

+After the first evaluations, the final CNN configuration was U-net + Resnet50 and the train method consisted in using only google imagery.

 ##  Databases and evolution
 <!---